-She, her, and hers: The correct pronoun's for referring to any M2F transgendered person.
-These are always appropriate when the person is presenting as female, and are of correct usage when discussion gender issues related to that person.
+She, her, and hers: The correct pronoun for referring to any M2F transgendered person.
+These are always appropriate when the person is presenting as female, and are of correct usage when discussing gender issues related to that person.

-"She-male" is often a loaded word; as it is most often used by non-transgendered males seeking out M2F transsexuals.
-However, many she-males working as escorts or prostitutes do so because it can at times be difficult for a transsexual in transition to find employment
+“She-male” is often a loaded word; as it is most often used by non-transgendered males seeking out M2F transsexuals.
+However, many she-males working as escorts or prostitutes do so because it can at times be difficult for a transsexual in transition to finding employment.

 Straight Ally: Any non-LGBT person who supports and stands up for the rights of LGBT people

 Transgender: Refers to those whose gender expression at least sometimes runs contrary to what others in the same culture would normally expect.
 Transgender is a broad term that includes transsexuals, cross-dressers, drag queens/kings, and people who do not identify as either of the two sexes as currently defined.
 When referring to transgender people, use the pronoun they have designated as appropriate, or the one that is consistent with their presentation of themselves.

 Transgenderists: (TG) A person who is living full-time in a new gender role, but does not intend to have surgery. (see also bi-gendered)